 3.1 The production of DIY equipment

-The graphs below illustrate the ...
+The graphs below illustrate ...

 3.2 Do-it-yourself distribution: dominance of DIY stores and strong growth in e-commerce

-3.3 Focus on DIY stores
+3.3 Focus on the DIY stores

-3.4 Digitisation is lagging behind but growing
+3.4 Digitalization lagging behind but growing

 4.1 Product typology and dynamics

-4.2 Prices on the DIY market
+4.2 Prices in the DIY market

-4.3 Supply trends and areas for development
+4.3 Supply trends and development areas

-The code of conduct
+The code of good conduct

 The measures put in place concern in particular:

-- Leroy Merlin France
+- Leroy Merlin France (Adeo)

 - Castorama France